snowplow/snowplowanalytics.com/_posts/2018-07-05-modelling-page-view-events-as-a-graph/index.md

 We'll model the different timestamps as properties of the `Event` node.
 We can also model them as properties on the relationships within the event.

-You can find all of our proposed node schemas in [this GitHub repo][link7].
+You can find all of our proposed node schemas in [this GitHub repo][node-schemas].

 ### Drawing the relationships